-Important points with regard to decentralised management
+Important points with regard to indirect management:

 The box below summarises the control procedures that the European Commission must follow for each management mode.

-DECENTRALISED MANAGEMENT WITH EX-ANTE CONTROLS
+INDIRECT MANAGEMENT WITH EX-ANTE CONTROLS:

 The European Commission must always be invited when applications and tenders are opened and evaluated and a European Commission representative should, as a rule, attend as an observer in all or part of the evaluation committee meetings.
-The European Commission pays a particular attention to potential conflicts of interests
+The European Commission pays a particular attention to potential conflicts of interests.